-Alaska is the coldest state in the U.S. Alaska's average temperature is 26.6°F and can go as low as -30°F during the winter months.
-Fairbanks and the surrounding area experiences some of the hottest and coldest temperatures in the state with highs of 90°F in the summer and lows around -50°F.
+Alaska is the coldest state in the U.S. Alaska's average temperature is 28.1°F (-2.2°C) and can go as low as -30°F (-34°C) during the winter months.
+The Fairbanks area experiences some of the hottest and coldest temperatures in the state, with highs of 90°F in the summer and lows around -50°F.

-North Dakota is the second-coldest state in the U.S. The average temperature in North Dakota is 40°F. In the winter, the average temperatures are around 24°F, perfect for winter activities such as snowmobiling, cross country skiing, ice skating, and ice hockey.
-The coldest month in North Dakota is January, where temperatures range from 2°F in the north and 17°F in the South.
+North Dakota is the second-coldest state in the U.S. The average temperature in North Dakota is 41.1°F (5.1°C).
+In the winter, the average temperatures are around 24°F (-4.4°C), perfect for winter activities such as snowmobiling, cross-country skiing, ice skating, and ice hockey.
+The coldest month in North Dakota is January, where temperatures range from 2°F (-16.7°C) in the north and 17°F (-8.3°C) in the south.

-Minnesota is the fourth-coldest state in the U.S. Located in the Upper Midwest region of the United States and touching Lake Superior to its northeast, the state's climate is greatly affected by its latitude and proximity to the Lake Superior.
-January is the coldest month in Minnesota where temperatures as low as -30°F can be found around the northern parts of the state.
-The average temperature overall in Minnesota is 41.2°F.
+Minnesota is the third-coldest state in the U.S. Located in the Upper Midwest region of the United States and touching Lake Superior to its northeast, the state's climate is greatly affected by its latitude and proximity to Lake Superior.
+January is the coldest month in Minnesota, where temperatures as low as -30°F (-34°C) can be found around the state's northern parts.
+The average temperature overall in Minnesota is 41.8°F (5.4°C).

-Wyoming is the fifth-coldest state in the United States with an average temperature of 42°F. The average minimum temperature in the winter range from 0°F to 15°F. Highlands and mountaintops in Wyoming can experience up to 200 inches of snowfall in the winter and lowlands typically accumulate about 50 inches of snow.
-Additionally, winds are typically in the 30 to 40 mph range, with gusts up to 50 to 60 mph.
+Wyoming is the fifth-coldest state in the United States, with an average temperature of 42.3°F (5.7°C).
+The average minimum temperature in the winter range from 0°F to 15°F. In the winter, highlands and mountaintops in Wyoming can experience up to 200 inches of snowfall, and lowlands typically accumulate about 50 inches of snow.
+Additionally, winds are typically in the range of 30 to 40 mph (48-64 kph), with gusts up to 50 to 60 mph.

-The sixth-coldest state in the U.S. is Montana, with an average temperature of 42.7°F. During Montana's coldest month, January, average temperatures are around 0°F. The coldest temperature ever recorded in Montana was -70°F on January 20, 1954.
-The western part of Montana experiences a Pacific coastal climate with much milder winters while the eastern part of the state experiences a semi-arid continental climate with much colder winters.
+The sixth-coldest state in the U.S. is Montana, with an average temperature of 42.6°F (5.9°C).
+During Montana's coldest month, January, average temperatures are around 0°F (-17°C).
+The coldest temperature ever recorded in Montana was -70°F (-57°C) on January 20, 1954.
+The western part of Montana experiences a Pacific coastal climate with much milder winters.
+In comparison, the eastern part of the state experiences a semi-arid continental climate with much colder winters.

-Vermont is the seventh-coldest state in the U.S. Vermont has an average temperature of 42.9°F. In the winter, Vermont's average temperature is 22°F with average lows of 2°F. Summers are generally mild in Vermont with temperatures ranging from 75°F to 82°F and nights dipping into the 50s.
-Annual snowfall registers between 80 inches and 100 inches.
+Vermont is the seventh-coldest state in the U.S. Vermont has an average temperature of 43.2°F (6.2°C).
+In the winter, Vermont's average temperature is 22°F (-6°C), with average lows of 2°F (-16°C).
+Summers are generally mild in Vermont, with temperatures ranging from 75°F to 82°F and nights dipping into the 50s.
+Vermont is also the snowiest state in the U.S., with annual snowfall registering around 89.25 inches.

-Wisconsin is the eighth-coldest state in the United States, with an average temperature of 43.1°F. Lake Superior and Lake Michigan border parts of the state, contributing to its long, snowy, and freezing winters.
-The northern and western parts of Wisconsin can experience up to 160 inches of snowfall and the rest of the state can expect to receive about 40 inches in a year.
+Wisconsin ties with Idaho for the eighth-coldest state in the United States, with an average temperature of 44°F (6.7°C).
+Lake Superior and Lake Michigan border parts of the state, contributing to its long, snowy, and freezing winters.
+Wisconsin's northern and western parts can experience up to 160 inches of snowfall, and the rest of the state can expect to receive about 40 inches in a year.

-New Hampshire is the ninth-coldest state in the U.S. The average temperature in New Hampshire is 43.8°F. In January, the state's coldest month, temperatures range from -4°F to 15°F. The northern parts of New Hampshire are affected by strong arctic winds from Canada, causing more aggressive cold fronts.
+New Hampshire is the tenth-coldest state in the U.S. The average temperature in New Hampshire is 44.2°F (6.8°C).
+In January, the state's coldest month, temperatures range from -4°F to 15°F. The northern parts of New Hampshire are affected by strong arctic winds from Canada, causing more aggressive cold fronts.
 In the summer, temperatures are mild and range from 70°F to 85°F.